Changelog

 New

-If you try to import or export to Clockify without a connected account, you're prompted to connect one first — then continue straight into the action.
+If you try to import or export without a connected account, you're prompted to connect one first — then continue straight into the action.

 New